 Mitochondrial DNA testing has elucidated migratory patterns for the different mitochondrial subgroups, going back to the first common female ancestor of all modern humans, an African woman who lived some 200,000 years ago.

-A third type of test can help identify more recent relatives (usually up to 5th cousins).
+This third type of test is the most useful and the most popular among genealogists.
+It can be taken by both males and females, and can help identify more recent relatives (usually up to 5th cousins).
 The autosomal DNA test looks at how much genetic material is shared between two individuals and calculates if they are likely to share a common ancestor.
 However the test is only accurate back about 7 generations or so (i.e. to your 4th great grandparents).
 This is because with each generation the contribution of an ancestor becomes more and more diluted.

 Put another way, you share 50% (1/2) of your DNA with each of your parents, approximately 25% (1/4) with any one of your 4 grandparents, 12.5% with a great grandparent (1/8) , and only 1.6% with a 4th great grandparent (1/64).
 Thus, after 7 generations, the contribution of any single ancestor is likely to be so diluted as to be virtually undetectable.
 Siblings will share roughly 50% of the same DNA, first cousins 12.5%, third cousins, 0.78%, and fifth cousins 0.05%.
 However, random recombination means that two cousins could theoretically share no genetic material at all.